bruceravel/DnDthings/docs/distant_moon/world.rst

  variable   variable   variable   variable   variable   variable
 ========== ========== ========== ========== ========== ==========

+Any of these skills can naturally be as low as 3 or as high as 15 in a commoner depending on its arrangement of rings.

 :Senses: Passive Perception 10 (or higher)
 :Languages: Jarn common (with communication ring), pheromonic communication